repobee/repobee/docs/getting_started.rst

     [INFO] SUCCESS: oauth scopes look okay
     [INFO] trying to fetch organization ...
     [INFO] SUCCESS: found organization test-tools
-    [INFO] verifying that user slarse is an owner of organization gits-pet-demo [INFO] SUCCESS: user slarse is an owner of organization gits-pet-demo [INFO] GREAT SUCCESS: All settings check out!
+    [INFO] verifying that user slarse is an owner of organization repomate-demo [INFO] SUCCESS: user slarse is an owner of organization repomate-demo [INFO] GREAT SUCCESS: All settings check out!

 If any of the checks fail, you should be provided with a semi-helpful error